July 14, 2025 at 6:30 PM - Regular Board Meeting (New Board)

 Background:

 Property and liability insurance costs continue to rise, with a combined premium increase of 15.2%, or $83,161.77, from CRC and EMC.
 EMC no longer provides coverage for eight of our buildings, which are now insured through CRC.
 Additionally, we continue to buy down the wind and hail deductible for Piedmont Valley Elementary and Sturgis Elementary due to their EFIS siding.
+This upward trend in premiums is expected to continue.
+As a result, we are exploring the option of self-insuring some buildings for the 2026-27 school year.
+While this approach could reduce overall premium costs, it would require maintaining adequate reserve funds to cover potential claims.

 Attachments: